commandblock2/commandblock2.github.io/_posts/2023-09-24-solved-broswer-crashing-for-system-call-error.md

 [ 1965.734385] Code: e7 e8 c6 fc ff ff 41 8b 44 24 10 49 8b 54 24 18 bf 01 00 00 00 c1 e0 0c c1 e2 14 25 00 f0 0f 00 81 e2 00 00 f0 0f 09 d0 09 d8 <67> c6 00 00 25 ff 0f 00 00 67 c6 00 00 e8 70 68 05 fd 55 be 91 00
 ```

-At that time I had absolutely no idea what this Code means in this message.
 And now that I have learnt how system-calls work, my guess is that these are the arguments of that system-call aka the registers dump probably.
-But I have yet to verify that point or to see what is actually in the faulty registers.
+But I have yet to verify that point or to see what is actually wr0ng in the registers.

 Not knowing what to do I then continued to ask GPT what could I do to debug a browser crash, then it mentioned gdb, and then I recalled that there a dedicated wiki page for users to debug a package installed on system on gentoo wiki.